Struggling with credit card debt?

 3. Insufficient income

 If you get rejected for a mortgage based on any of these three factors, it may feel like all is lost.
-However, it may be possible to overcome these challenges, often in less time than you might think.
+However, it’s very possible to overcome these challenges, often in less time than you might think.

 Addressing challenges with too much existing debt